Actively Recruiting

 • Male or female subjects aged 18 years and above.

-• Diagnosed with Type 2 Diabetes Mellitus (T2DM).
+• Meet the diagnostic criteria for Type 2 Diabetes Mellitus (T2DM).

-• On initial dapagliflozin (SGLT2i) monotherapy at 10 mg daily for at least 12 weeks.
+• Have been on initial SGLT2i monotherapy (dapagliflozin) at a dose of 10 mg daily for at least 12 weeks.

-• Received metformin treatment for at least 12 weeks with stable dose (≥1500 mg/day if tolerable or maximum tolerated dose between 1000 mg/day and less than 1500 mg/day) and no dosage adjustments.
+• Have received metformin treatment for at least 12 weeks with a stable dose during screening (≥1500 mg/day if tolerable or maximum tolerated dose between 1000 and 1500 mg/day) with no dosage adjustment.

-• Fasting plasma glucose less than 15 mmol/L.
+• Fasting plasma glucose (FPG) less than 15 mmol/L.

-• Willing and able to maintain the same diet and exercise habits during the trial and to use a home blood glucose meter for self-monitoring and record keeping.
+• Agree to maintain the same diet and exercise habits during the trial and able to use a home blood glucose meter for self-monitoring and recording.

 Not Eligible